 Wilson favors the artistic, but there’s plenty of practical information in his book, such as how to make your own potting soil mix.
 Though he discourages reusing soil mixes past the first season, he gives info on what to do to rejuvenate the soil for the next season.

-I reuse soil mix all the time and agree it’s important to add additional compost.
+I reuse soil mix and agree it’s important to add additional compost.
 I also add rock dust, which serves as a slow release fertilizer.

 One of the chapters in the book is devoted to making light weight concrete containers called “hypertufas.”
 There is also a mini encyclopedia of container friendly plants.
 He also lists plants grown by numerous botanical gardens throughout the country, reflecting what does well in our nation’s various climates.